JVanDenHurk/clockin/README.md

 - ✅ Never forget again
 - ✅ Actually get paid

-All hands-free.
-No coffee needed.

 ---

-## Why a Raspberry Pi?
+## Why an Old Laptop?

-I could’ve used my PC or phone, but they aren’t *always on*.
+I could’ve used my PC or phone but let’s be real, they’re not always on.
-My trusty Raspberry Pi 4B is already my media server why cant it also clock me in and out?
+Then I remembered the dusty old laptop sitting in a drawer, still clinging to life.
+It’s not good for much these days but it can open a browser and tell my boss I showed up to work.

 ---

 ## The Tech Stack
-- 🐍 **Python 3** – scripting brains
+- 🐍 **Python** – scripting brains
 - 🧪 **Selenium** – to control the browser like a sleep-deprived intern
 - 🌐 **Chromium + ChromeDriver** – the actual browser doing the clicking
 - 🔐 **python-dotenv** – keeps my email & password out of the script
 - 🕰️ **cron** – so it runs itself every weekday, like magic
-- 🍓 **Raspberry Pi 4B** – my always-on automation buddy
+- 💻 **Old Laptop** – my dusty, half-retired, always-on automation sidekick

 ---

 ## Problems I Expected (and still might get)

-- **Headless Mode Drama** – If Deputy’s site doesn’t load right without a screen, I might need to fake one using `xvfb`.
+- **Headless Mode Drama** – ~~If Deputy’s site doesn’t load right without a screen, I might need to fake one using `xvfb`.~~ Just don't use headless mode.
 - **UI Changes** – If they redesign the button I click, everything breaks.
 - **Internet** – No Wi-Fi?
 No paycheck.